Are You a "Fixer"? The Hidden Link Between People-Pleasing and Fixing People

 🎶 Bob the Builder, can you fix it?🎶

-If you grew up with that song, chances are it’s still lodged somewhere in your brain.
-But for some of us, “Can you fix it?” has become more than a childhood tune — it’s become a life role.
+If you grew up with that song, chances are it is still lodged somewhere in your brain.
+For some of us, “Can you fix it?” became more than a childhood tune.
+It became a life role.

-If you’re always the one jumping in to solve problems, smoothing things over in relationships, or offering advice before anyone’s even asked — you might be the fixer in your friendships, family, or relationships.
+If you are often the one jumping in to solve problems, smoothing things over in relationships, or offering advice before anyone has even asked, you might be the fixer in your friendships, family, or relationships.

-Let’s talk about what that really means, and why it’s probably more exhausting than helpful (especially if you’re a recovering people-pleaser).
+Let’s talk about what that really means and why it can leave you feeling drained. (especially if you’re a people-pleaser).

 What does it mean if you are a fixer?

-Being a fixer means you’ve taken on the unofficial job of “making everything okay” — often at the expense of your own peace.
+Being a fixer means you have taken on the unofficial job of making everything okay.
+This often comes at the cost of your own peace.
 You might notice yourself:

-• Jumping in with solutions before someone’s even finished their sentence.
+Jumping in with solutions before someone has finished speaking.

-• Struggling to sit with discomfort — yours or someone else’s.
+Struggling to sit with discomfort from yourself or others.

-It usually comes from a good place.
 Many fixers grew up in environments where they had to be helpful to feel safe, loved, or valued.
-But what starts as a survival skill often turns into a pattern that leaves you last on your own list.
+What began as a way to feel secure can turn into a habit that leaves you placing yourself last.

 What type of personality is a fixer?

-Fixers are often empathic, sensitive, and tuned in to the moods and needs of others.
-Many grew up in environments where they had to be emotionally mature before their time—maybe they were the peacekeeper in the family, or the one who kept everyone else happy.
+Fixers are often empathic, sensitive, and highly aware of the moods and needs of others.
+Many learned to be emotionally mature at a young age.
+Perhaps you were the peacekeeper in the family or the one who made sure everyone else was happy.

 Being a fixer often shows up in people who are:

 It’s not your fault.
 These patterns usually form for really good reasons.
-But that doesn’t mean you have to keep carrying them now.
+You are allowed to explore ways of relating that do not rely on them.

 Fixer vs. real helper — what’s the difference?